realworldocaml/book/en/09-files-modules-and-programs.md

     Because the module name `C` only exists for a short scope, it's easy to read and remember what `C` stands for.
-Rebinding modules to very short names at the top-level of your module is usually a mistake.
+Rebinding modules to very short names at the toplevel of your module is usually a mistake.

   * If you do need to do an open, it's better to do a _local open_.